Every New Movie You Can Stream Early While Theaters Are Closed

 Onward

-Pixar's latest -- which stars Chris Pratt and Tom Holland as elf brothers on an odyssey through a suburban fantasy world -- will be available to purchase the same month it opened int heaters and will hit Disney+ shortly thereafter.
+Pixar's latest -- which stars Chris Pratt and Tom Holland as elf brothers on an odyssey through a suburban fantasy world -- is available to purchase the same month it opened in theaters and hit Disney+ shortly thereafter.

-"While we're looking forward to audiences enjoying our films on the big screen again soon, given the current circumstances, we are pleased to release this fun, adventurous film to digital platforms early for audiences to enjoy from the comfort of their homes," said director Dan Scanlon and producer Kori Rae.

 How to watch: Onward is streaming on Disney+